wcrouch01/GraphicsFinalProject/for_students/README.md

 ## please answer these first three required questions "inline" (as in the instructions)

-Name:
+Name: William Crouch

-WiscID:
+WiscID: 9075092917

-GitHub Login:
+GitHub Login: wcrouch01

 ## please answer these next (optional) questions on a line following the questions

-Attributions:
+Attributions: Previous assignments and the object files listed below

-Parts of the Assignment you did (or did not) do:
+Parts of the Assignment you did (or did not) do: Most of the parts

 Did you do any bonus parts?
+Yes, see below

 Did you add any texture or object files?
 Stage: https://www.cgtrader.com/items/1030018/download-page